 Grad school took me from wishing to thinking, researching, and doing.
-I biked more, I started composting, I learned all about food, the way we buy, consume, grow, and trade, and the environmental impacts of our food choices.
-And with that, I couldn’t help but wonder about everything else we do and those environmental impacts too.
+I biked more, I started composting, I learned all about food, the way we buy, consume, grow, and trade, and the human and environmental impacts of our food choices.
+And with that, I couldn’t help but wonder about everything else we do and their consequences too.

 Grad school was also where I immersed myself in the delightful world of statistics, research methods, and academic literature.
 I loved this rigorous way of seeing the world, and felt strangely powerful having the ability to tease through the confusing news headlines.
 I learned how difficult it is for the average person to acquire and decipher academic literature, and want to do my part to help making scientific research more accessible.